nju33/apoc-sidebar/README.md

 <div data-apoc-sidebar-sibling></div>

 <!--
-  Please specify `width` in CSS.
+  Specify `width` in CSS.
-  Also, adding `display:none` does not show useless parts when displaying the page.
+  Also, can hide the first state by adding `display:none` to the style -->
--->
 <div id="sidebar" style="width:300px;display:none">...</div>